mds2/covid-jupyter-mds2/README.md

 Originally I intended to do this only for California counties, but the notebook now has a cell that allows you to pick which state you want to look at.

-Currently it defaults the Georgia, as Georgia has been in the news a lot.

 To fetch the nytimes data try

 `git submodule update --init`